(My return trip here.)

 The people I met, unlike the mythical inhabitants of the peninsula, were mostly Canadians, along with some Coloradans, following a common migratory pattern.
-The dessert community, Los Zacatitos (the little grasses), sits adjacent to the Sea of Cortez.
+The dessert community, Los Zacatitos (the little grasses), sits adjacent to the Pacific.
 It is rustic in its own developed way—no stores, hotels, condos, or other developers’ dreams.
 Only a local restaurant exists, Zac’s, which I assume is named after the community—a place with microbrewery beer on tap and live music.

 Homes hidden among the intimidating cacti (cardón and saguaro, not that I can distinguish between them), these houses looked similar to many northern New Mexico homes (adobe-like, although foam and concrete may be the main materials in Zacatitos).
 Water is trucked in.
 A variety of waste systems are used, some of them resulting in vegetable gardens.

 Photograph below—from our casita, vultures starting their morning atop the cacti: